Managing Director, ICT Consultant and Business Advisor

 Outcomes

-- Built early habits around reliability and self-management.
+- Built early habits around reliability, routine and self-management.

 - Established respect for practical work before formal ICT roles.